 October 24, 2018 - Beaver Music Preview Day - The LaSells Stewart Center

-2. Please have two refernces complete the online reference form before your audition.
+2. Please have two references complete the online reference form before your audition.
 You will need their current email addresses.

 What to bring: